druths/arghandler/README.md

 	from arghandler import *

 	@subcmd
-	def echo(context,args):
+	def echo(parser,context,args):
 		print ' '.join(args)

 	# here we associate the subcommand 'foobar' with function cmd_foobar
 	@subcmd('foobar')
-	def cmd_foobar(context,args):
+	def cmd_foobar(parser,context,args):
 		print 'foobar'

 	handler = ArgumentHandler()
 	handler.run(['echo','hello','world']) # echo will be called and 'hello world' will be printed

-Notice that the subcommands always take two arguments. `args` is the set of arguments that *follow* the subcommand on the command line. `context` is an object that can make valuable global information available to subcommands.
+Notice that the subcommands always take three arguments.

+`args` is the set of arguments that *follow* the subcommand on the command line.

+`context` is an object that can make valuable global information available to subcommands.
 By default, the context is the namespace object returned by the internal call to `ArgumentHandler.parse_args(...)`.
 Other contexts can be produced by passing a context-producing function to the `ArgumentHandler.run(...)` function:

 	@subcmd('ping')
-	def ping_server(server_address,args):
+	def ping_server(parser,server_address,args):
 		os.system('ping %s' % server_address)

 	handler = ArgumentHandler()